jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-filtering-guide.md

     There are, actually, up to 4 groups of Filters that can appear in the dropdown list:

-    - **System Filters**: filters shipped by AdapTable ships and for which it provides an evaluation for (e.g. `Tomorrow` for Date columns or `Positive` for number columns).
+    - **System Filters**: filters shipped by AdapTable and for which it provides an evaluation (e.g. `Tomorrow` for Date columns or `Positive` for number columns).

         See the Appendix for the full list of System Filters and their associated column types.

-        > You can choose (through System Filter Config which, if any, System Filters you want available and can rely on AdapTable to match rows.
+        > You can choose - through System Filter Config - which, if any, System Filters you want available

     - **User Filters**: filters created by Users (either at design-time or run-time).

+        These are essentially named Column Filters (allowing for recursion) e.g. 'This Business Year' could be a filter for 'Between 1/05/20 and 31/04/21'

-        See User Filter Function Read Me for more information on how to create User Filters.
+        See the [User Filter Function Read Me](../functions/user-filter-function.md) for more information on how to create User Filters.

-    - **Named Filters**: filters creatde by developers design-time and provided through Predefined Config.
+    - **Named Filters**: filters created by developers at design-time and provided through Predefined Config.

+        Named Filtes contain a Predicate function that will be run each time the filter is evaluated.

         See Named Filter Function Read Me for more information on how to create Named Filters.

     - **Column Values**: the distinct column values for that Column.

-        > See xxx for how we get column values
+        > Read [Showing Distinct Column Values FAQ](../faqs/adaptable-column-values-faq.md) to learn how AdapTable retrieves column values

+    > System, User and Named Filters all appear italicised in the Filter dropdown

-#### Managing Column Filters
+### Managing Column Filters

-To remove all the filters for a column click the 'Clear' button.
+To remove all the filters for a column click the 'Clear' button in the Filter Dropdown or in the Column Filter Toolbar.

-System, User and Named Filters all appear italicised in the Filter dropdown

-> If you can't find the information you are looking for in your grid, use the Column Filter Function to check if any filters are applied.
-Click the 'Clear' button to remove all filters for these columns.

-You should also check to see if any columns have been hidden, as it is possible that a hidden column has a filter applied (the filter will affect your grid, even though the column is not shown).

-We also allow you to mark a column that is filtered
+The caption (in the Column Header) is bold and italicised for any columns that are filtered.

+Auto-apply filter is available.

-#### Re-Using Column Filters
+### Saving Re-Using Column Filters

 Any active column filters when the system closes are immediately re-applied on startup.

+If you don't want this then you can set it.

-If you want to save and re-use Column Filters in other functions (e.g. Advanced Search), click the save button in the top of the Filter Form and that will allow you to convert the Column Filter into a named - and re-usable User Filter.
+> If you want to save and re-use Column Filters in other functions (e.g. Advanced Search), click the save button in the top of the Filter Form and that will allow you to convert the Column Filter into a named - and re-usable [User Filter](../functions/user-filter-function.md).

 ## Quick Filter Bar